 General Course Information

-Course Code COMMLAW 1004 Course Commercial Law I Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible LAW1503, LAW1509, LAW1510 Restrictions Not for LLB students Quota A quota may apply Course Description This course introduces students to the key features, institutions and principles of the Australian legal system, including the roles of the Constitution, parliaments and the courts.
-The course also exposes students to the basic rules of commercial law including: the formation, performance and termination of a contract; consumer guarantees; the tort of negligence; liability for unsafe products, misleading conduct and abuse of power; discussion of various legal structures used to operate a business ; and an introduction to ecommerce issues.
+Course Code COMMLAW 1004 Course Commercial Law I Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 3 hours per week Available for Study Abroad and Exchange Y Quota A quota may apply Course Description An introduction to the legal system including the roles of the Constitution, parliaments and courts.
+An introduction to the basic rules of commercial law including breach of contract, the tort of negligence, liability for unsafe products, misleading conduct and unconscionable conduct.

 Course Website: www.myuni.adelaide.edu.au

-Consultations: Appointments can be made by email only, at a mutually convenient time.
+Consultations: Appointments can be made (on short notice) by email or telephone, at a mutually convenient time.